Make money with Google Ads... just like me!

 How unfortunate that Finkelstein chose not do that!

-facts.
-In the case of Marilyn Monroe, there are tons of movies, TV programs,
+there are tons of movies, TV programs, books, magazine-Internet articles

 Finkelstein's regressions on Laird), the "Los Angeles Times" published